 Operation Eyesight’s goal is to build resilient communities that have access to quality, integrated eye health care.
 We can’t do this without our local partner hospitals.
-And these hospitals urgently need our help.
-They need YOUR help.
+And at multiple points throughout the pandemic, these hospitals urgently needed our help.

 For years, we have been working closely with local government and hospital partners help them map out a better future for their citizens who face avoidable blindness.
 With these strong partnerships in place, at the onset of the COVID-19 pandemic, we were well positioned to help our partners respond to the immediate challenges presented by the virus.
-Today, given the escalated situation in South Asia and around the world, we need to continue supporting our partner hospitals so together we can save sight, and save lives.
+In 2021, given the escalated situation in South Asia and around the world, we continued to support our partner hospitals so together we could save sight, and save lives.
+This would not have been possible without the generosity of our donors.

 – Mary Sebastian, Administrator, Little Flower Hospital